dfk-paris/own-reality/README.md

       ></script>
     </body>

-because that allows you to use the below custom tags within the entire body of the page.
+because that allows you to use the custom tags anywhere on the page.
 It doesn't matter how you place the content.
 This can be a static html page or a page managed via a content management system.

 ### Widgets